 The Advocate was a Methodist newspaper, but other newspapers ran these ads as well.

 It’s hard to not get lost in the stories.
-The sadness and the grief is tangible as parents held out hope to find their children, as children tried to find their parents, and as siblings and spouses tried to find one another.
+The sadness and grief is tangible as parents held out hope to find their children.
+Children tried to find their parents.
+Siblings and spouses tried to find one another.

 I was surprised to find the ad above.
 It was from a woman taken from Somerset County, Maryland, where my Waters ancestors are from.

 Did she ever find them?
 From Baltimore, she was probably shipped to New Orleans.
 The manifest below (which includes a Caroline Waters) illustrates this:

 There’s not enough information to say this is the same woman.
 But the ship’s manifest is more proof of broken relationships.
 It does not say where or from whom these people were purchased.